tweag/funflow/README.md

 [kernmantle](https://github.com/tweag/kernmantle/) under the hood to model workflows using binary effects.

-Funflow allows you to compose tasks into *reusable* workflows and helps promote reproducibility by employing a content-addressed store.
+`funflow` allows you to compose tasks into *reusable* workflows and helps promote reproducibility by employing a content-addressed store.

 https://tweag.github.io/funflow/